jrderuiter/snakemake-exome/_sources/configuration.rst.txt

 The workflow is run in 'PDX' mode if a host index is supplied for the ``bwa`` rule (using the ``index_host`` option).
-If this option is omitted or left empty, the workflow runs in the 'standard' mode, in which reads are only aligned to a single-reference genome.
+If this option is omitted or left empty, the workflow runs in the 'standard' mode, in which reads are only aligned to a single reference genome.